microsoft/durabletask-netherite/docs/introduction.md

 To get started, you can either try out the sample, or take an existing DF app and switch it to the Netherite backend.

 **The hello sample.**
-For a quick start, take a look at [hello sample](#/hello-sample.md).
+For a quick start, take a look at [hello sample](hello-sample).
 We included scripts that make it easy to build, run, and deploy this application.
 Also, this sample is a great starting point for creating your own projects.

 **Configure an existing DF app to use Netherite.**
 If you have a .NET Durable Functions application already, and want to configure it to use Netherite as the backend, do the following:
 - Add the NuGet package `Microsoft.Azure.DurableTask.Netherite.AzureFunctions` to your functions project.
 - Create an EventHubs namespace.
 You can do this in the Azure portal, or using the Azure CLI.
 - Configure `EventHubsConnection` with the connection string for the Event Hubs namespace.
 You can do this using an environment variable, or with a function app configuration settings.
 - Modify the host.json to select Netherite as your provider.
-See [settings for Netherite](#/settings.md).
+See [recommended host.json settings for Netherite](settings).

 ## Why a new engine?